TCU vs. Clemson: Sportsbook promo codes, odds, spread, over/under - December 9

 TCU vs. Clemson Betting Trends

-- TCU has covered three times in seven games with a spread this year.
+- TCU has compiled a 3-4-0 record against the spread this season.

+- The Horned Frogs and their opponents have combined to hit the over four out of seven times this season.

-- Clemson has put together a 4-3-0 ATS record so far this year.
+- Clemson has put together a 4-3-0 ATS record so far this season.

-- Tigers games have hit the over five out of seven times this season.
+- Tigers games have hit the over five out of seven times this year.

 TCU Futures Odds